5 things to know about shield & first guardian collapse

 2. start action for recovery of your money

-• Register your loss with the fund liquidator.
+• register your loss with the liquidator

 The liquidator’s job is to investigate what went wrong and whether there was misconduct in the fund collapse.
 They will identify and sell assets owned by the failed fund (property, shares, cash, etc.) and then collect money from those sales into a central pool.